India: The Golden Triangle to Kerala 14 days

 Delhi3 nights - hotel info

 Discover Mughal heritage and pay your respects to Gandhi in Old Delhi

 Breakfast, Lunch, Dinner

 Enjoy a restful morning to prepare for your explorations.
-After an included lunch, a guided tour introduces you to Old Delhi today.
+After an included lunch, a guided tour introduces you to Old Delhi.
 Visit the Red Fort, a magnificent sandstone fortress built during the peak of Mughal power, and the Raj Ghat, Delhi’s tribute to Mahatma Gandhi.
 Opposite the fort are the black-and-white onion dome and minarets of the Jama Masjid, one of the most elegant mosques in India.
-Later, join your fellow travelers at tonight’s Welcome Dinner.
+Later, join your fellow travelers at tonight’s welcome dinner.

 Pass through the India Gate and climb the Qutub Minar

 A local guide introduces you to New Delhi.
-Proclaimed the capital of India by British architect Sir Edwin Lutyens, New Delhi home to the Government buildings and Qutub Minar.
-Your guided tour takes you to all the major monuments, including The India Gate, the most famous war memorial in India.
-Later, enjoy free time.
-For shopping, consider visiting the Select City Walk Mall.
-It also has several international coffee houses and restaurants to choose from.
+Proclaimed the capital of India by British architect Sir Edwin Lutyens, New Delhi is home to the Government buildings and Qutub Minar.
+Your guided tour takes you to all the major monuments, including the India Gate, the most famous war memorial in India.
+Afterward, spend the rest of the day as you like.

 Agra1 night - hotel info